Nasal Polyps Symptoms | Natural Cure for Nasal Polyps

 This belief suggests that when allergens are inhaled, they irritate the mucosal lining.
 As a reaction of the mucous membrane, a polyp is formed to indicate that it has been affected by an allergen.

-Symptoms and Causes of Nasal Polyps
+Symptoms Of Nasal Polyps

-Predisposing factors
+Predisposing factors:

 • Allergy may cause polyps.
 Ethmoidal polyps are usually of allergic origin.